FastWolf-051/About_Me/README.md

 # My github repositorues
-I also have 2 repositories on github, first written in C++, second on C#
+I also have 2 repositories on github, first written in C++, second on C#.
-But i keep this code private,but i don't have a reason why
+But i keep this code private,but i don't have a reason why...